 Bloody Mary: For those who prefer their drinks savoury – go no further.
 Tomato juice mixed with vodka (for a non-alcoholic version leave it out), Worcestershire sauce, Tabasco or black pepper and garnished with a celery stick (be careful though, because tomato juice will add to your daily carb count fast).

 Whiskey on the Rocks: A trusty favourite.
 You can’t go wrong with a good quality whiskey over a few blocks of ice.
 Add some water if it’s a bit potent on its own.

 (For 11 points to consider before drinking a brandy and coke, read here.)

-*If you’re in Transformation you may want to take it easy on the hot chocolate and eggnog as dairy can stall weight loss.
+*If you’re in strict keto, or you’re battling a plateau, you may want to take it easy on the hot chocolate as dairy can stall weight loss.

-As always, we do have tocaution you when it comes to alcohol.
-It’s on the Grey List because it’s a toxin and a stimulant, but it can also be an important social component in many people’s lives, especially around the festive season.
-Drinking in moderation is always recommended, especially as it can impair decision making and lead to choices that can have a negative impact on your health and weight loss journey.
+As always, we do have to caution you when it comes to alcohol.
+It is an important social component in many people’s lives so drinking in moderation is always recommended, especially as it can impair decision making and lead to choices that can have a negative impact on your health and weight loss journey.

 If you’re battling to keep it all together, check out our Online Course – our coaches and Online Program.